shaoziyang/SingleLineDataTrans/README.md

 ```

 Because many MCUs have fewer interfaces, it is not convenient to transmit data between them.
-Especially when using microsython, many devices do not support SPI/I2C slave mode, and the number of UARTs is very small, so transferring data between MCUs is subject to many limitations.
+Especially when using microsython, many devices do not support SPI/I2C slave mode, and the number of UARTs is very few, so transferring data between MCUs is subject to many limitations.

 The **SingleLineDataTrans** library provides a very simple way to transfer data between MCUs, using only one GPIO and not occupying other resources such as timers, UARTs, external interrupts, etc.